 Besides proven technological steps in catalysts, reactor designs and ancillary units, automation and valves do have a role to play in successful GTL project completion and safe plant operations.
 It is a combination of fit for purpose valve type and material selection and sizing for many different applications from air separation, syngas production and Fischer-Tropsch synthesis to final product upgrading compiled with experience in large GTL project management and execution capabilities to ensure scheduled commissioning and start-ups.
 Companies designing, building and operating GTL-plants will benefit further from valve suppliers who are committed to technological developments, such as noise reduction capabilities in gas applications.

 Proven reliability in extreme GTL conditions.
-Metso Automation ball valve with noise reduction trim.
+Neles ball valve with noise reduction trim.